How are MBA project scores calculated?

 Projects are graded on a scale of one to five.
-A score of at least a 2 is required to receive a pass on all projects and proctored examinations in the form of oral presentations.
-To comply with accreditation standards, you must receive a passing grade on all of your presentations in order to graduate.
+A score of at least 3 or higher is required to pass your written ISDP or Capstone project, while all other projects and proctored examinations in the form of oral presentations require at least 2.
+To comply with accreditation standards, you must complete and receive a passing grade on all of your presentations in order to graduate.

 If you receive a passing score on a project, a score of 100 is averaged into your final project score.
 For failures or unsubmitted projects, a score of 0 is averaged into your final score.
 For example, if you receive a 2/5 on a project, a 100 will be averaged into your final project score (not a 40).